pratiik1516/Blinkit-Sales-Analysis/README.md

 This analysis provides actionable insights into Blinkit's operations, enabling improved business decisions around inventory management, outlet planning, and customer targeting.
 The project demonstrates the power of Python-based EDA in solving real-world business problems through data.

----

-> 📁 For detailed code and plots, refer to the Jupyter Notebook file: `Blinkit Analysis.ipynb`